samshekwong-hub/Ollama_RAG_Restaurant_Review/README.md

 ### Credits
-This project is built step-by-step by following **Tech With Tim**'s LangChain & RAG tutorial to help me familiar with the framework.
+This project is built step-by-step following **Tech With Tim**'s LangChain & RAG tutorial to help me familiar with the framework.
 Thank you for providing this tutorial!

 source: https://www.youtube.com/watch?v=E4l91XKQSgw